Michael-Splaver/p2-twitter-analysis/README.md

 # p2-twitter-analysis
 The effects of Covid-19 in Sports:

 Our project will consist of looking at the interaction between fans and their favorite sports.
 To accomplish this we will look at the four most popular sports: Soccer, Basketball, Baseball, and Football.
-Within these sport categories we will take a closer look at the most popular team/teams and how much engagement ther is on twitter.
+Within these sport categories we will take a closer look at the most popular team/teams and how much engagement there is on twitter.
 Here are some of the questions we look to answer:

 1) Analyze the stats (favorites/likes, retweets, replies/comments) for the top team/teams of each sport prior to and including March 2020.
 2) Analyze the stats (favorites/likes, retweets, replies/comments) for the top team/teams of each sport after the month of March 2020.